Hasura started because building and deploying an application was more painful than it needed to be. Read on to find out more.

-The story of Hasura starts as all of the best stories do - I was pining for some good food.
-Having just moved to Chennai after a year long teaching stint with the Meltwater Entrepreneurial School of Technology in Ghana, I was looking forward to sampling some of Chennai’s mouthwatering cuisine.
+The story of Hasura starts as all of my best stories do — I was pining for some good food.
+Having just moved to Chennai, I was looking forward to sampling some of the local cuisine.
 However my schedule left me heavily dependent on existing food delivery networks, none of whom gave any weight to healthy/wholesome/local food; Instead I was lucky enough to discover that Chennai has more pizza/burger joints than New York.
 Uncompromising person that I am (especially when it comes to my hunger pangs), I decided to take matters into my own hands, and start a food delivery company that would focus exclusively on home cooked food.

 The penny finally dropped when several of Chennai’s developers started dropping by our office to enquire about Tanmai’s work, and to ask if it were possible for them to use procrust.es themselves.
-Realising the value of the work we had done on the technology front, we (very reluctantly, I might add - my love for food still persists) decided to abandon our food industry revolutionising dreams and switch to make technology the core focus of our company.
-Procrust.es itself underwent several iterations and eventually evolved into the Hasura platform, our core offering.
+Realising the value of the work we had done on the technology front, we (very reluctantly I might add — my love for food still persists) decided to abandon our food industry revolutionising dreams and switch to make technology the core focus of our company.
+Procrust.es itself underwent several iterations and eventually evolved into Hasura.